idiidk/magister-openid/README.md

 <img src="https://img.shields.io/librariesio/github/idiidk/magister-openid?style=for-the-badge" />

 > OpenID authentication wrapper for the Magister digital school system
+### Note this package is no longer actively maintained, use at your own risk.

 This package provides a simple and spec compliant API for requesting, refreshing and managing authentication tokens